rockerBOO/awesome-neovim/README.md

 ### Neovim Lua Development

-- [folke/neodev.nvim](https://github.com/folke/neodev.nvim) - Dev setup for init.Lua and plugin development with full signature help, docs and completion for the Neovim Lua API.
+- [folke/neodev.nvim](https://github.com/folke/neodev.nvim) - Dev setup for init.lua and plugin development with full signature help, docs and completion for the Neovim Lua API.
 - [nvim-neorocks/luarocks-tag-release](https://github.com/nvim-neorocks/luarocks-tag-release) - A GitHub action that publishes your Neovim plugins to LuaRocks.
 - [svermeulen/vimpeccable](https://github.com/svermeulen/vimpeccable) - Commands to help write your .vimrc in Lua or any Lua based language.
 - [nanotee/nvim-lua-guide](https://github.com/nanotee/nvim-lua-guide) - A guide to using Lua in Neovim.